 1. Short lead time

 Molds for low-volume production can be made within several days, which largely reduces the total lead time.
 The lead time is usually 7 to 30 days depending on the quantities.
 Low-volume manufacturing enables you to bring new products to the market more quickly.

 The mold costs are much lower than injection molding mold.
 The costs of molds for low-volume production can be as low as hundreds of dollars.
 But the costs for injection molding molds are usually at least ten thousand dollars.
 When the quantity is less than the MOQ of injection molding, you choose to make your parts by injection molding, the mold costs cannot be offset through the volume effect.
 In this case, low-volume manufacturing saves you a lot of money.

 3. Great design flexibility

 Design modification is allowed after the first trial of low-volume manufacturing.
-The flexibility helps to shorten the development time and reduce costs too.
+The flexibility helps to shorten the development time and reduce risks and costs too.

 How to take better advantage of low-volume manufacturing?

-In conclusion, it is recommended that you select the best way to make your parts according to your certain needs when it comes to low-volume production, or just talk to X Rapid Technologies to help you in your low-volume plastic manufacturing projects.
+In conclusion, it is recommended that you select the best way to make your parts according to your certain needs when it comes to low-volume production.
+Usually, quantity is the main factor to decide the manufacturing method.
+Or just talk to X Rapid Technologies to help you with your low-volume plastic manufacturing projects.